-The company Acewell markets a range of "Digital Speedometer Cables" such as the ACE-TA7 (labeled as ACE-S11 in some countries).
+The company Acewell markets a range of "Digital Speedometer Cables" such as the ACE-TA7 (sometimes labeled as ACE-TA6, ACE-S11 or similar).
 They can be used instead of the original speedometer drive.
 Essentially, these units contain a Hall effect sensor.
 The sensor generates an electrical signal; the frequency of this signal is a function of speed.
 This signal can then be processed further with an electronic speedometer.

 It would appear that these units were developed only for Acewell's own instruments; a data sheet e.g. for the ACE-TA7 seems not to be available (as of May 2013).

 To enable the use of these sensor units with other types and brands of speedometers, I have developed the level shifter PS-A presented here.

 The PS-A is available since summer 2013 and as of summer 2021, more than 450 units have been sold to speedo manufacturers, workshops, bike builders and individuals.
 If you are interested, please order via this page.